DenizQA/airalo-automation-task/README.md

 ## 🔬 Using data-test-id to target elements

 Playwright provides a powerful selector engine for targeting elements.
 As a general guideline for querying elements inside our tests/Page objects:

 1. Prefer user-facing and rarely changing attributes like `roles`, input `types`, etc.
 2. Use `data-test-id` responsibly.
 3. There is no one-size-fits-all approach.

 ## 👔 Test configuration

 The test suite is configured to run in the development environment (`dev`).
 Users can add different `.env` files to configure various environments or login data as needed.
 This flexibility allows for easy switching between different setups without modifying the code.

 Only the Chrome browser is enabled in the configuration.
 Other browsers can be enabled if needed.

+## 🧩 Test Approach

+### UI Tests

+**Reusable Data Setup:** Test data is handled through JSON files, allowing multiple test sets to be added and reused across different tests.
+The first test uses test-set 1 as required, and an additional skipped test shows how to test all packages for a specific country or location.
+**Test Structure:** The UI tests follow a modular approach, with functions designed for reuse and flexibility.

+### API Tests

+**Description:** (Will be added once the API tests are in place.)
+**Authentication:** The API tests require an authentication token, which is generated via the sprint and updated in the .env file.
+This token is used in each request to authenticate API calls.